abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

-There is a lovely passage that is often quoted from the suttas in which the Buddha is talking to a group of three monks living together—Venerables Anuruddha, Nandiya, and Kimbila (MN 31).
+There is a lovely passage that is often quoted from the suttas in which the Buddha is talking to a group of three monks living together---Venerables Anuruddha, Nandiya, and Kimbila (MN 31).
 When the Buddha asks how they cultivate harmony, Ven.
 Anuruddha says, "Well, Lord, I ask myself, *Why should I not put aside what I want to do and, instead, do what these venerable ones want to do?* Then I put aside what